10 Instagram Tips Every Photographer Should Know

 Talk less, shoot more.
 This could really be the slogan of Instagram.
 The dominating social media channel did everything it takes to put images (and videos) at the forefront, with great success.
 Besides that, the platform is super easy to use, requires very little knowledge in tech and doesn’t ask you to be a natural born writer.
-Last but not least, Instagram now claims 600 million monthly active users, eager to consume beautiful photos – and possibly yours!
+Last but not least, Instagram now has over one billion monthly active users, eager to consume beautiful photos – and possibly yours!
 In a nutshell: Instagram is a paradise for photographers.
-And it just so happens to be the perfect complement for your online portfolio.
+It also just so happens to be the perfect complement for your online portfolio.

 On Instagram, the more often you publish the more you can raise your brand awareness.
 Yes, you’re not only an artist, but a brand too.
-The channel is swarming with thousands of curators, agencies and potential clients looking for fresh talent.
-Moreover, Instagram will help you build an enthusiastic community that begins to associate with your imagery.
-This forum allows for one-on-one engagement that can bring you valuable feedback on your work and endless inspiration.
+The channel is swarming with thousands of curators, agencies and potential clients looking for fresh talent like yours.
+Moreover, having an Instagram photography account will help you build an enthusiastic community that will hopefully associate with your imagery.
+This platform allows for one-on-one engagement that can bring you valuable feedback on your work and endless inspiration.

 So what’s the catch?
 The competition is harsh between Instagram photographers.
 Everyone is fighting hard to claim their daily portion of little hearts, comments and new followers.
-That’s why we’ve come up with 7 crucial tips that’ll help put the focus on your profile.
+That’s why we’ve come up with 10 crucial tips that’ll help put the spotlight on your Instagram photography account.

-With thousands of images published every minute, there is little chance that the random user will stumble upon your photos, unless they are one of your followers.
-That is why we use hashtags: to allow for new curious eyes on our images without needing to pay for a promoted post.
-A hashtag is text following a # that is connected to a certain topic.
-Social media visitors can search a hashtag to discover content that would be most interesting to them and then discover new exciting artists.
+With thousands of images published every minute, there is little chance that a random user will stumble upon your photos, unless they are one of your followers.
+That is why we use hashtags: to allow for new curious eyes to see our images without needing to pay for a promoted post.
+A hashtag is text following a # symbol that is connected to a certain topic.
+Social media users can search a hashtag to discover content that would be most interesting to them, allowing them to discover new exciting artists.

-You can utilize the power of hashtags every time you attach one (or more) of them to your picture’s description.
-Thus, you multiply your chances of being discovered and attract more followers, likes and comments.
+You can utilize the power of hashtags every time you attach one (or more) of them to each of your picture’s descriptions.
+Thus, you’ll multiply your chances of being discovered and attract more followers, likes and comments.

 Three questions will automatically arise:

-1. How many can I use?
+How many can I use?
 On Instagram, there is a limit of 30 hashtags per publication.
-There is no reason to skimp, on the contrary.
-The most serious, almost scientifically-driven studies show that on Instagram, unlike Twitter, the more hashtags you put, the better your posts perform.
-Since you don’t want to overload your pictures, you can safely go for something between 5 – 15 hashtags per post.
+However, on the contrary, there is no reason to skimp on this.
+The most serious, scientifically-driven studies show that on Instagram, unlike Twitter, the more hashtags you put, the better your posts perform.
+Since you don’t want to overload your pictures, you can safely go for something between 3-10 hashtags per post.

-2. Where will I put them?
-For Mark Zuckerberg’s sake, please don’t write your entire description with one hashtag per word. #Because #its #not #really #legible #is #it?
+Where will I put them?
+For your follower’s sake, please don’t write your entire description with one hashtag per word. #Because #it #is #not #really #legible #is #it?
 Simply put your hashtags at the end of your posts for a clean look.
-You can also hide your tags, by including them in the comment section below the post, or by burying them beneath 5 lines made of one dot and one line breaks (Instagram caps off captions after 3 lines, so your hashtags won’t be visible).
+You can also hide your tags, by including them in the comment section below the post or by burying them beneath 5 lines made of one dot line breaks (that’s because Instagram caps off captions after 3 lines, so your hashtags won’t be visible).

-3. Which should I use?
+Which should I use?
 Don’t try using obvious, common words like #photographer, #love or #landscape.
-They are overused, which means that your pictures will be instantly buried under thousands of new posts.
-Plus, you’ll receive a lot of spams comments from robots, which can be extremely annoying (you know, the “Want to know the secret method to making $500 a week?”).
-Instead, go for hashtags that are just popular and relevant enough to give you potential, but not too crowded, so you have a chance to stand out.
+They are overused, which means that your pictures will be instantly buried under thousands of new posts within a second.
+Plus, you’ll receive a lot of spam comments from bots, which can be extremely annoying.
+Instead, go for photography hashtags that are just popular and relevant enough to give you potential, but not too crowded, so you have a chance to stand out.
 How to establish your hashtag repertoire?
 First, check out which hashtags other photographers in your field are using.
-Second, consider related hashtags by browsing through posts containing a hashtag you’ve already used with success.
-Eventually, don’t forget to use Instagram’s search function that’ll give you a list of valuable new ideas with the number of posts related.
+Second, consider related hashtags by browsing through posts containing a hashtag you’ve already successfully used.
+Eventually, don’t forget to use Instagram’s search function to discover a list of valuable new ideas and the number of posts related.

-Talking about visibility boosters, hubs (also known as “feature accounts”) are pages which curate and share the most beautiful pictures.
+Speaking of visibility boosters, there’s something called hubs (also known as “feature accounts”), which are pages that curate and share the most beautiful pictures.
 A kind of art gallery for Instagram photographers, if you wish – except that you won’t make any money from them.
-Some revolve around specific gear (@canon_photos or @nikonusa), others specialize in distinct photography genres such as portraits (@portraitpage, @portraitmood, etc.) or wildlife and nature (@ourplanetdaily or @thevisualscollective).
+A few embrace photography in all of their facets (@wix_photography), while others revolve around specific gear (@canon_photos or @nikonusa) or specialize in distinct photography genres such as portraits (@portraitpage or @portraitmood) or wildlife and nature (@ourplanetdaily or @visuals.collective).

-To be featured on one of these accounts, you need to use it’s dedicated hashtag and then pray for your picture to be noticed.
-Of course, the more stunning your photo the greater your chances of getting discovered.
-If you succeed, the reward will be huge for your Instagram account since the hubs attract thousands, and sometimes millions, of followers hungry for beautiful shots.
+To be featured on one of these accounts, you need to use their dedicated hashtag and keep sharing until your work is noticed.
+Of course, the more stunning your photo is, the greater your chances of getting discovered are.
+If you succeed, the reward will be huge for your Instagram photography account since the hubs typically attract thousands, and sometimes millions, of followers hungry for beautiful shots.

 On Instagram, you don’t have to write a lot.
 That’s one of the reasons for its huge success.
-Still, don’t forget to add a description, or “caption” in the social media slang, to each of the images you post.
-It can be short, but enriched with valuable info for your community.
+Still, don’t forget to add a description (or “caption” in social media slang) to each of the images you post.
+It can be short, but should still be enriched with valuable info for your community.

 Useful tip: don’t forget to tag all the people involved in the photo (from the client that commissioned it, to the hotel where you took it, to other professionals you worked with).
 This way, you will naturally multiply the chances of your image being seen, liked and commented on.

-Wondering what the first thing is that people see when arriving to your Instagram account?
-It’s your bio.
-This important section of your Instagram account should always include your username, a little personal/professional info, email address for potential clients and your location.
-Of course, don’t forget the URL of your website.
-And speaking of your site, make sure you put a link to your Instagram account straight on your website as well.
+Wondering what the first thing is that people see when arriving to your account?
+It’s your Instagram bio.
+This important section of your profile should always include your username, some personal and professional info, your email address for potential clients and the city you’re located in.
+Of course, don’t forget your website’s URL.
+And speaking of your site, make sure you put a link to your Instagram photography account here as well.
 This way your site visitors and social media followers will be directly connected with one another, and all your adoring fans can see the whole picture with a simple click.

 Want to take it a step further?
 Add the Instagram Feed App to your website for free.
-This will automatically share your Instagram photos (and videos) straight on your site, in a stunning layout that fits your unique design.
+This will automatically sync your Instagram photos (and videos) straight to your site, in a stunning, customizable layout that fits your unique design.
 It’s an excellent way to update your portfolio with minimal effort.

 As may now appear obvious, your Instagram account is not your photography website.
 Why is that exciting?
-Because you can use it more regularly and more informally, a bit like your daily photo journal.
+Because you can use it more regularly and more informally - a bit like your daily photo journal.
 Instagram is a “cool” social media channel where people want to find inspiration, delight for their eyes and have fun too.
-That means over-branding is a no-no. Instead, feel free to post in a playful way, sharing images that you wouldn’t even consider including in your online portfolio such as behind the scene shots, snaps of what you carry in your photo bag, and more.
+That means over-branding is a big no. Instead, feel free to post in a playful way by sharing images that you wouldn’t even consider including in your online portfolio, such as behind the scene shots, snaps of what you carry in your photo bag, and more.